olegkleiman/crib/session14/iOS/readme.md

 let openCVWrapper = OpenCVWrapper() openCVWrapper.isThisWorking(image!)
 ```

+## Converting UIImage to Mat back and forth

 Obviously, images that passed from Swift should be firstly converted into OpenCV structures and primarily into *Mat*.
 This is done with a help of *Core Graphics* framework:
 ``` Objective-C++